 This solution therefore enables computation of the time evolution of a landscape under potentially heterogeneous erodibility, uplift and runoff (or precipitation) rates.
 Thresholding the response time enforces that the uplift rate is considered null before the beginning of the simulation.
-The limitation of non-optimality of the planar organization of flow network remains as in the issues, such as the Courant condition, it can be chosen only based on the rate of flow network reorganization linked to river capture and piracy.
-Note however that in the dynamic Salève models, flow network reorganization will lead to an immediate topographic reorganization, to respect Eq.
+The limitation of non-optimality of the planar organization of flow network remains as in the steady-state solution.
+However, this limitation can be solved by simply updating the river network, the node order, the steepest slope and water discharge after each time step, as in any other LEMs.
+As the time step is not constrained by numerical stability issues, such as the Courant condition, it can be chosen only based on the rate of flow network reorganization linked to river capture and piracy.
+Note, however, that in the dynamic Salève models, flow network reorganization will lead to an immediate topographic reorganization, to respect Eq.
 (6).
-Indeed, time evolution of the elevation in Salève should not be seen as a continuous time evolution of a same topography, that would evolve by erosion under different time and space distribution of
+Indeed, time evolution of the elevation in Salève should not be seen as a continuous time evolution of a same topography, which would evolve by erosion under different time and space distributions of water discharge (e.g. as in other LEMs), but as a succession of topographic realizations which respect that the distribution of elevation is set by the flow network.
+In other words, Salève does not fully guarantee the time continuity of the topography through successive time steps, despite practically having a limited impact on model behaviour as I will demonstrate later.